Trust-KP/TRUST/Framework/draft/Trust_Framework_WIP.md

 At institutional scale, credibility may appear more stable because it is supported by a larger number of signals and a broader population of observers.
 This distributed support allows credibility to persist even when individual signals weaken or isolated events occur.

+Distributed credibility is therefore not only an aggregation across observers, but also across systems, each of which may reconstruct the credibility structure differently.

 However, this apparent stability does not eliminate fragility.

 Because institutional credibility is mediated through circulating signals, it remains sensitive to signals that alter the interpretation of the structure as a whole.
 A newly encountered signal may not represent a structural failure in itself, but may change how existing signals are understood.
 When such reinterpretation occurs, multiple elements of the credibility structure may be affected simultaneously.